Rafapia/Homelab/docs/2_pfsense.md

 ![](../media/pfsense_acme_cert.png)

 Click *Save* and then *Issue/Renew* on the certificate.
-If everything goes well, it shold look something like this:
+If everything goes well, it should look something like this:

 ![](../media/pfsense_acme_cert_success.png)